dbos-inc/dbos-docs/docs/tutorials/workflow-communication-tutorial.md

 #### getEvent

-Workflows and handlers can call [`ctxt.getEvent`](..) to retrieve the value published by a workflow identity for a particular key.
+Workflows and handlers can call `ctxt.getEvent()` to retrieve the value published by a particular workflow identity for a particular key.
-A call to `getEvent` waits for the key-value pair to be published, returning `null` if the wait times out:
+A call to `getEvent()` waits for the workflow to publish the key, returning `null` if the wait times out:

 ```typescript
 ctxt.getEvent<T>(workflowIdentityUUID: string, key:string, timeoutSeconds?: number);